Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Weed Control & Water Quality Protection

 Weed control activities near wetlands and water bodies in Reading are regulated under the Wetlands Protection Act.
-Work within 25-100 feet of wetlands or streams requires coordination with the Conservation Commission, and chemical applications may necessitate permits (NOI/RDA), especially during wildlife breeding (March-Aug).
+Coordination with the Conservation Commission is required for work within 25-100 feet of wetlands or streams, and chemical applications may necessitate permits (NOI/RDA), especially during wildlife breeding (March-Aug).
 Environmental protection measures include groundwater and surface water safeguards, selective timing to protect pollinators, and habitat value assessments to preserve beneficial species.
-Immediate revegetation and erosion control are required to stabilize treated areas.
-For habitat and biodiversity considerations, consult the MA Division of Fisheries & Wildlife.
+Immediate revegetation and erosion control are mandated to stabilize bare soil and prevent runoff.
+Collaboration with MA Division of Fisheries & Wildlife and municipal stormwater programs ensures compliance with biodiversity and water quality goals.

 Reading Conservation Commission